aeddeb/image-saver/readme.md

 ```

 ## Testing
 Tests were generated using the pytest library.
-To run the tests, run the following in the terminal:
+To run the tests, run the following command in the terminal:
 ```
 $ pytest
 ```